Thesis title: Artworks and Networks: an ethnographic study of creatives and urban spaces in Manchester and Brno

 Starting date: 1 May 2006

 Between studying for his degrees, he gained practical knowledge in the planning sector, working as a planning assistant for an architect firm and as a research assistant for a pedestrian movement consultancy.
 Since finishing his master degree, he spent seven months as a volunteer in Rome, where he learnt about cultural difference within Europe and planning’s influence on the third sector.
-During the PhD, he worked for NGOs that are interested in creativity and urban development.
-Aaron’s most recent practical contribution to city and cultural is as a co-author for Wroclaw’s winning bid to become European Capital of Culture in 2016.
+During the PhD, he worked for NGOs that are interested in creativity and urban development; interned for UNESCO working on the 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions, which included roadmapping the Lao PDR cultural industries; and co-authored for the Polish city of Wrocław’s winning bid to become European Capital of Culture in 2016.

-Aaron’s academic understanding is based in the in British, North American, and Central and Eastern European (CEE) creative industries, particularly in the visual & graphic art, and music sectors.
+Aaron’s academic understanding is based in the in British, North American, Central and Eastern European (CEE) and Southeast Asia creative industries, particularly in the visual & graphic art and music sectors.

 Publications and other work

-Wroclaw [Co-author] (2011) 'Spaces for Beauty revisited: Wroclaw's Application for the title of European Capital of Culture 2016'
+Wrocław [Co-author] (2011) 'Spaces for Beauty revisited: Wrocław's Application for the title of European Capital of Culture 2016'.

-Wroclaw [Co-author] (2010) 'Spaces for Beauty: Wroclaw's Application for the title of European Capital of Culture 2016'
+Wrocław [Co-author] (2010) 'Spaces for Beauty: Wrocław's Application for the title of European Capital of Culture 2016'.

 Buitrago, P. F., and Mo, A. (2009) 'A Tanzania for creatives: Opportunities and challenges for Tanzania’s Creative Industries'.
 British Council internal working paper.